-The RRB provides Form ID-4K, Prepayment Notice of Employees’ Applications and Claims for Benefits under the RUIA, through paper, electronic data interchange (EDI) or online via the Employer Reporting System (ERS).
+The RRB provides Form ID-4K, Prepayment Notice of Employees’ Applications and Claims for Benefits under the RUIA, through paper, file transfer protocol (FTP) or online via the Employer Reporting System (ERSNet).

-Railroads interested in receiving and responding to ID-4K claim messages via EDI should contact Ms. Michelle Andrey at (312) 751-3383.
+Railroads interested in receiving and responding to ID-4K claim messages via FTP should contact Ms. Michelle Andrey at (312) 751-3383.

 Form BA-12 cannot be completed or filed on the website.
 To deter fraudulent use of the site, the application must include original signatures (no reproductions) and be transmitted by US mail or express mail carrier.
 For security reasons, facsimiles are not acceptable.
 Within three to five days of receipt of an acceptable application, the RRB will mail your user ID and password along with instructions for accessing the site.